makkenned/topic-tagger/README.md

 #Topic tagger#

 For the configuration of the machines, read the bottom of this file.
-In short, a cluster of 8 nodes was created, all of them HDFS datanodes so that data is more spread.
-It's assumed that master is called host2.
+In short, a cluster of several nodes was created, all of them HDFS datanodes so that data is more spread.
+The master was called h1.

 ##About the data